RedPitaya/Documentation/quickStart/alucase/alucase.rst

    Interior of the Red Pitaya Aluminium Case.

-On the interior, there is a block located in the upper part of the housing (right) that passes the heat to the housing.
+*   On the interior, there is a block located in the upper part of the housing (right side in the picture above) that passes the heat to the housing.
 Therefore, the entire case acts as a heat sink.

-On the lower part, there are fits for a few air vents (left).
+*   On the lower part, there are fits for a few air vents (left side in the picture above).

-Apertures in the case expose connections to the expansion ports **E1** and **E2**.
+*   Apertures in the case expose connections to the expansion ports **E1** and **E2**.

 .. figure:: rp_alucase_04.jpg
     :align: center